TaherA51/WikiRoute/README.md

 streamlit run streamlit_app.py
 ```

-This will open a web browser where you can interact with the Wikipedia graph.
+This will open a web browser where you can interact with Wikiroute application.

 ---